aeternity/tutorials/build-to-do-list-aepp-1.md

 ## Tutorial Overview
 This tutorial series will teach you how to build a To-do list Æpp.
 You will learn how to:
 - Develop a ToDoManager Sophia smart contract and write unit tests for it;
-- Use the **forgae** framework to build æpps: configuration of the project structure, compilation, deployment, running tests;
+- Use the **aeproject** framework to build æpps: configuration of the project structure, compilation, deployment, running tests;
 - Communicate between the frontend(SPA with Vue.js) and the Sophia smart contract;

 The To-do list Æpp will be able to: